fbpx

 The Benefits of Psychedelic Therapy for DID

-Addressing Trauma
+Trauma End

 When tackling trauma in individuals with Dissociative Identity Disorder (DID), psychedelic therapy has proven to be an effective approach.
 Patients report increased connectivity with their emotions, a stronger connection to their body, and a decreased dissociation between different alters.
 Furthermore, it is believed that the integration of traumatic experiences can lead to more stable mental states.